 He also believed that Watkins was worse than she actually was.
 Silicon Valley startups see chaos as normal operating mode.
 "Valor was more used to older companies," says Eberhard.
 "They found a mess and could not do anything with it.
 But it was just the typical chaos of a start-up.
 "Besides, Eberhard had already asked the board to replace him as CEO and find someone with more production experience.

 While the year 2007 passed, the problems accumulated at Tesla.
 The carbon fiber body, which was so nice to look at, proved to be immensely difficult to paint.
 And Tesla had to try several companies to find one that did this job well.
 Sometimes there were mistakes in the battery packs and in the engine occasional shorts.

 Between the body panels gaped visible gaps.
 The company also had to come to terms with the reality that there would be no two-speed transmission.
-However, to get the roadster accelerated from 0 to 100 fast enough, the engineers had to redesign the engine and inverter and save some weight.
+Nevertheless, to get the Roadster accelerated from 0 to 100 fast enough, the engineers had to redesign the engine and inverter and save some weight.
 "Basically, we had to make a complete restart," says Musk, "it was awful."